On this page

 What school services are running?

-- some occasional care services
+- playgroups and occasional care

 Are support services and other service providers allowed in schools?